swiftcoder2020/bsl-fingerspelling-js-game/README.md

 # British Sign Language Fingerspelling Game:- An Educational JavaScript Memory Matching Project
 *Constructed as part of Code Institute's Milestone 2 Project: Interactive Front-End Development module*

+## Introduction

+It's my pleasure to convey and hopefully extend a cordial welcome to you all into my second project, which means a lot personally as it is based on the wonderfully expressive language of communication into British
+Sign Language (BSL) and how the pandemic has significantly impacted on the deaf community, whereby it has provided inspiration into this game project.
+It is with recognition yet also grateful thanks of the time & commitment to immerse yourself into the development of this website in which you will learn how to use fingerspelling at the basic level and utilise the resources available.

 ## Demonstration

 ### **Responsive image of site**